Vegetarianism by country: East Africa

-Northern
+North Africa

 Countries in North Africa have a tradition of cooking in a vegetarian style, with Morocco, Algeria, Libya and Tunisia being particularly connected with this type of cooking which includes couscous and spiced vegetables.

-Southern
+Southern Africa

 Hindu and Jain immigrants from India brought vegetarianism with them.
 This trend has been documented as far back as 1895 in Natal Province.

 Asia

-Of five world regions, the Asia-Pacific region has the highest share of vegetarians (19%) and vegans (9%).
+Of five world regions, the Asia–Pacific region has the highest share of vegetarians (19%) and vegans (9%).

-Eastern
+East Asia

 China

-In China, a small but growing number of young people is getting to become vegan in the large cities.
-An estimated 4 to 5 percent of Chinese are vegetarian.

-Chinese folk religion, which is distinct from Taoism, Chinese salvationist religions, and New Religious Movements is similar to Shintoism in Japan insofar as while the killing and eating of animals is not forbidden, it is considered impure and not ideal for practicing.
-Tofu, soy milk, and seitan, which are popular among vegetarians in the world, originated in China.
+An estimated 4–5% of people in China are vegetarian, with that number growing particularly in urban areas.
+Tofu, soy milk, and seitan, which are popular among vegetarians around the world, originated in China.

 Classical Chinese texts pointed to a period of abstinence from meat before undertaking matters of great importance or of religious significance.
-People typically abstain from meat periodically, particularly the day before Chinese New Year.
-Although it is more common among adherents of Chinese folk religions, many secular people also do this.
+People typically abstain from meat periodically, particularly on the eve of Chinese New Year.
+Although it is more common among adherents of Chinese folk religion, many secular people also do this.
+Chinese folk religion is similar to Shinto in Japan, as while the killing and eating of animals is not forbidden, it is considered impure and not ideal.

 Ancient China was once known for having profound veganism in its food culture.
 Its widespread vegetarianism originally comes from the Buddhist code (Vinaya) transferred from ancient India which valued not killing animals.
-With the influx of Buddhist influences, vegetarianism became more popular, but there is a distinction—Taoist vegetarianism is based on a perception of purity, while Buddhist vegetarianism is based on the dual bases of refraining from killing and subduing one's own subservience to the senses.
-Because of this, two types of "vegetarianism" came to be—one where one refrained from eating meat, the other being refraining from eating meat as well as garlic, onions, and other such strongly flavored foods.
+With the influx of Buddhist influences, vegetarianism became more popular, though there is a difference between Buddhist vegetarianism and Taoist vegetarianism.
+Taoist vegetarianism is based on a perception of purity, while Buddhist vegetarianism is based on the dual basis of refraining from killing and of subduing one's own subservience to the senses.
+Because of this, two types of vegetarianism emerged—one where the practitioner refrained from eating meat, and the in which the practitioner refrained from eating meat as well as garlic, onions, and other such strongly flavored foods.
 This Buddhism-influenced vegetarianism has been known and practiced by some since at least the 7th century.
 People who are Buddhist may also avoid eating eggs.

 The early 20th century saw some intellectuals espousing vegetarianism as part of their program for reforming China culturally, not just politically.
 The anarchist thinker Li Shizeng, for instance, argued that tofu and soy products were healthier and could be a profitable export.
-Liang Shuming, a philosopher and reform activist, adopted a basically vegetarian diet, but did not promote one for others.
-In recent years, it has seen a resurgence in the cities among the emerging middle class.
+Liang Shuming, a philosopher and reform activist, adopted a basically vegetarian diet, but did not promote it for others.